 Atherton Police Chief Steve McCulley, Atherton Police Department

-Atherton is fortunate to have A.D.A.P.T. as the go-to resource for disaster and major emergency training and preparation.
-Empower yourself and your family, for our police force, fire services and medical response teams will likely not have the ability to reach every resident for at least 7 days after an emergency.
+Atherton is fortunate to have Get Ready Atherton as the go-to resource for disaster and major emergency training and preparation.
+Empower yourself and your family, for our police force, fire services and medical response teams will likely not have the ability to reach every resident for at least 7 days after an emergency.”

 Participate!